 The project encompasses six wolf packs in Washington (Okanogan – Lookout and Loup Loup; Northeast – Stranger, Dirty Shirt, Huckleberry, and Carpenter Ridge).
 The Okanogan study area is being investigated as a colonization front for wolves whereas the Northeast study area is studied as a wolf-saturated landscape with diminishing space for additional packs.
 Furthermore, the two study areas cover prey breadth as the Okanogan supports predominantly mule deer with smaller populations of white-tail deer, while the Northeast supports predominantly white-tailed deer and elk with smaller populations of mule deer.

 GPS Collars: Cougars and wolves reside in both study areas, and GPS collaring efforts for both species commenced in 2016.
-Currently, 33 cougars have been collared across both study areas with 23 still alive and in the study areas.
-WDFW has collared wolves in four of six study packs.
+In total, 60 subadult and adult cougars were collared and monitored across both study areas from 2016-2020.
+WDFW collared wolves in five of the six study packs.

-GPS Clusters and Cameras: We are sampling wolf and cougar GPS clusters (potential killsites) in summer (June-August) and winter (December-March) to identify species, age, sex, and body condition of prey.
-Additionally, we are collecting habitat characteristics at these sites to understand whether and how cougar and wolf foraging patterns differ over a gradient of wolf and human use.
-When possible, we are placing camera traps on cougar kills to capture cougar-cougar, cougar-wolf, and cougar-bear interactions, along with any scavenging activity.
+GPS Clusters and Cameras: We sampled wolf and cougar GPS clusters (potential killsites) in summer (June-September) and winter (December-March) to identify species, age, sex, and body condition of prey.
+Additionally, collected habitat characteristics at these sites to understand whether and how cougar and wolf foraging patterns differ over a gradient of wolf and human use.
+When possible, we placed camera traps on cougar kills to capture cougar-cougar, cougar-wolf, and cougar-bear interactions, along with any scavenging activity.